dwgb93/TEI_WildfireSpread/README.md

 The neural network was based on the [U-Net Architecture](https://arxiv.org/abs/1505.04597), which uses 14 convolutional layers consisting of 2.3 million paramters to take advantage of spatial information within each image to predict whether each 1x1 km area will be on fire or not.
 In the encoder, we double the number of convolutional filters in each layer every time we halve the resolution using MaxPooling.
 In the decoder, we do the opposite, halving the number of filters each time we upscale the image using Conv2DTranspose.
 We also use skip connections at each layer to preserve location information through the bottleneck.
 This results in the highest recall and AUC measured on the test set, although it tends to overpredict where fire will be.

 ![My image](https://github.com/dwgb93/TEI_WildfireSpread/blob/main/pictures/UNET.png?raw=True)

+Trained models can be downloaded directly from my [Google Drive](https://drive.google.com/drive/folders/1_HEuOmU_MhZ0AR2YV0ofNU6gRVByrdsz?usp=sharing), since they were slightly too big to upload to GitHub.

+* UNET_Binary uses BinaryCrossentropy loss
+* UNET_Binary_AUC uses AUC (PR) as a metric instead of defaut accuracy
+* UNET_Upsample uses UpSampling2D before the Conv2DTranspose layer, with a stride of 1 instead of 2
+* UNET_Best is whichever model currently achieves the highest AUC on the validation set, and may change.

 Since the trained model can be evaluated on a new datapoint almost instantaneously, as soon as the fire mask is created, first responders could run the model in minutes, as soon as the environmental data can be aggregated from Google Earth Engine using the steps outlined [here](https://github.com/google-research/google-research/tree/master/simulation_research/next_day_wildfire_spread#data-export).